On January 11th, 2018, Facebook’s Head of News Feed, Adam Mosseri made a huge announcement.

 To read Mr. Zuckerberg’s full post, click here.

 The key takeaway from all of this is that content that welcomes large social interactions, like live videos, is the way forward.
-Algorithms are constantly changing so it would be a smart move to keep up to date on all the announcements and press releases so that you can stay one step ahead of your competition.
+Facebook’s algorithm is constantly changing so it would be a smart move to keep up to date on all the announcements and press releases so that you can stay one step ahead of your competition.

 It also boils down to what your business goals are.
 If you want your target audience to engage in lengthy online conversations, then live video content is the way to go.
 If, on the other hand, you create and post native video content then you should expect a high share rate.